istvanzk/rover_wugc/README.md

   * Circle+Square for 3 sec to initiate system shutdown with `./scripts/sd.sh`.
   * Triangle+Cross for 3 sec to initiate system reboot with `./scripts/rb.sh`.
 * LEDs (**must be run with root access**):
-  * Initialisationn light sequence.
+  * Initialisation LED sequence.
   * White color in the front; red color in back; etc.
-  * Program termination light sequence.
+  * Program termination LED sequence.
 * Simple driving mode: all (6) DC motors are driven with the same speed.
 Direction is set only by the servo motors.
 * Logging to (rotating) log file `driverover.log` and console.
 * Use [systemd service unit](https://www.freedesktop.org/software/systemd/man/systemd.service.html#) to start, monitor (watchdog) and re-start the `driverRover_wugc.py` on missed watchdog; has to be installed as system-wide unit (root access) when LEDs are used!